Home Real Estate Morrill Land Grant Act

 The Morrill Land Grant Act, in its original form, specifically refused to include states that had seceded to the confederacy.
 The exact provision of the Act states “No State while in a condition of rebellion or insurrection against the government of the United States shall be entitled to the benefit of this act.”

-Morrill Land Grant Act of 1890
+Morrill Land Grant Act Of 1890

 The Morrill Land Grant Act of 1890 expanded on the previous Act by expending more funds to the enhancement of education in agriculture and mechanics.
 The new provision also included more aspects of study including the life sciences, mathematics and english.
 Under the Morrill Land Grant Act of 1890 each state and territory; specifically including Guam and the Virgin Islands, would receive $15,000 for the use of creating; or in the case of Universities already established through the 1862 Act, enhancing Colleges and Universities.
 From that point on each state was to receive another $15,000 every year with a yearly increase of $1,000 above the previous year’s allocation.
 This would continue for 10 years and upon the 11th year each state would receive $50,000 per year.